-Data Sources and Methods for the Soil and Water Quality Indicators for Agriculture
+Data Sources and Methods for the Risk to Soil and Water Quality from Agriculture Indicator

-Description and rationale of the Soil and Water Quality indicators for Agriculture
+2. Description and rationale of the Risk to Soil and Water Quality from Agriculture indicator

-The Soil and Water Quality Agri-Environmental Performance Indices aggregate multiple indicators related to soil and water quality.
+The Risk to Soil and Water Quality from Agriculture indicator is comprised of Agriculture and Agri-Food Canada's (AAFC's) Soil and Water Quality Agri-Environmental Performance Indices which aggregate multiple indicators related to soil and water quality.
 They are derived from models and formulae that integrate data for soil, climate and landscape with data about crops, land use and land management.

 Calculated for agricultural land in Canada, the indicators use a five-class rating system, which ranges from very low to very high risk.
 The soil organic carbon change indicator is classified based on magnitude and direction of change in organic soil carbon content, with large increases being preferred over large decreases.
 A performance index is calculated for each reporting year, based on a weighted share of land in each indicator class.
-Multi-indicator aggregations result in unit-less agri-environmental performance indices ranging from undesirable performance (index value 0-20) to desired performance (index values of 81 or greater).
-The classification system and index scale are detailed in AAFC's Agri-Environmental Indicator Report Series, Report #3.
+Multi-indicator aggregations result in unit-less agri-environmental performance indices ranging from at risk performance (index value 0–19) to desired performance (index values of 80 or greater).
+The classification system and index scale are detailed in AAFC's Agri-Environmental Indicator Report Series – Report #4.

-The AAFC agri-environmental indicators are designed to be used as a report card of agri-environmental performance for producers, consumers and the international community and can be used to highlight areas where further efforts are required.
-They can also provide valuable information decision makers can draw upon when developing and evaluating agricultural policy.
-AAFC has set a goal to reduce risks to soil and water quality from farming to achieve the “desired” category in these two indices by 2030.
+The AAFC agri-environmental indicators, from which the Risk to Soil and Water Quality from Agriculture indicator is drawn, are designed to be a report card of agri-environmental performance for producers, consumers and the international community.
+They can be used to highlight areas where further efforts are required.
+They also provide valuable information that decision makers can draw upon when developing and evaluating agricultural policy.
+AAFC has set a goal to reduce risks to soil and water quality from farming to achieve the desired performance category in these two indices by 2030.